chris-mcnulty/ideaspace/replit.md

 - **Multi-Tenancy**: Implemented with a URL structure of `/o/:org/s/:space`, allowing for organization isolation and custom branding support.
 - **Real-time Collaboration**: Utilizes WebSocket connections (`/ws`) for live note creation, updates, deletion, and participant presence tracking, broadcasting updates to all connected clients.
 - **Role-Based Access Control (RBAC)**: Defines four roles: Global Admin, Company Admin, Facilitator, and User, each with specific permissions and access scopes, managed through a robust authentication and authorization system using `bcrypt`, `passport.js`, and `express-session`.
-- **AI Integration**: Leverages OpenAI API (GPT-5) via Replit AI Integrations for note categorization, including production-ready service with Zod validation, retry logic, and real-time WebSocket broadcasts for category updates.
+- **AI Integration**: Leverages OpenAI API (GPT-5) via Replit AI Integrations for:
+  - **Note Categorization**: Production-ready service with Zod validation, retry logic, and real-time WebSocket broadcasts for category updates
+  - **Card Rewrites**: Facilitators can generate 1-3 AI-powered variations of any card while preserving category, with dialog UI to select and apply variations
 - **Pairwise Voting**: Employs a round-robin algorithm for deterministic pair generation, tracking progress, and displaying results in a leaderboard.
 - **Stack Ranking (Borda Count)**: Complete implementation with drag-and-drop interface for participants to rank ideas, Borda count algorithm for scoring (top rank gets N points, descending to 1 point), real-time leaderboard display, and facilitator progress tracking.
 Includes validation ensuring all notes are ranked with sequential positions.
 - **Guest Access Control System**: Comprehensive workspace access management with configurable guest permissions (default: disabled).
 Features include: